metamagic-games/dnd-homebrews/src/Subclasses/Fighter/CombatMedic/CombatMedic.md

 At 3rd level, you gain the _Expert Healer_ feat.
 You are an able physician, allowing you to mend wounds quickly and get your allies back in the fight.
 You gain the following benefits:

 - When you use a healer's kit to stabilize a dying creature, that creature also regains 1d4 hit points.
-- As an action, you can spend one use of a healer's kit to tend to a creature and restore 1d4 hit points to it per your medicine proficiency bonus (minumum one), plus additional hit points equal to the creature's maximum number of Hit Dice.
-The creature can't regain hit points from this feat again until it finishes a short or long rest.
+- As an action, you can spend one use of a healer's kit to tend to a creature and restore 1d4 hit points per your medicine proficiency bonus (minimum one), plus additional hit points equal to the creature's maximum number of Hit Dice.
+The creature can't regain hit points from this feature again until it finishes a short or long rest.

 #### Protective Maneuvers